-When a doctor diagnoses and treats the cause of elevated lipase levels, they will reduce.
+After a doctor diagnoses and treats the cause of elevated lipase levels, the levels will reduce.

 Acute pancreatitis is one of the most common issues associated with high levels of lipase in the blood.
 When a doctor detects the condition at an early stage, treatments can include:

 - intravenous fluids

 - medications to control the pain

 - not eating for a recommended period, then starting a bland diet

 A doctor will also treat any underlying issues responsible for pancreatitis, such as gallstones or elevated calcium levels.
 Some medications can cause acute pancreatitis.
 In this case, the doctor will change the type or dosage.

 A person may be able to reduce their risk of developing acute pancreatitis by eating a healthful diet and avoiding excessive consumption of alcohol.